teslyaua/yolo-pwt-workshop/lessons/pwt-basics/02-first-test.md

 ## Playwright UI Mode

-UI Mode let's you explore, run and debug tests with a time travel experience complete with watch mode.
+UI Mode let's you explore, run and debug tests with a time travel experience complete with watch mode=.
 All test files are loaded into the testing sidebar where you can expand each file and describe block to individually run, view, watch and debug each test.

 `Running tests in UI Mode`